Advance Directives for Health Care

 An advance directive, sometimes called a “living will,” is a legal document that can be invoked and enforced if you are incapacitated by illness, injury or dementia.
 It includes a directive to physicians and hospitals regarding end-of-life care matters.

 - Do you want “heroic measures” if your heart stops?

 - Do you want a DNR order (do not resuscitate)?

 - Would you want to be kept on life support?

 - Do you want pain medication at the end or do you want to be “lucid”?

 - Do you want last rites?

 In conjunction with an advance directive, you may wish to establish a medical power of attorney.
 This appoints a primary person (usually a spouse) and perhaps an alternate (such as an adult child) to make decisions regarding surgery, resuscitation and artificial breathing if you are unconscious.

 Mr. Mangine brings legal experience and life experience to these matters.
 He attends to the details to make sure that your advance directive is clear and compliant with Texas law.
-Our firm serves Schertz, Universal City and Guadalupe County.
-Call our advance directives attorney at 210-570-9918 or contact us online to schedule a consultation.
+His firm serves Schertz, Universal City and Guadalupe County.
+Call his office or contact him online to schedule a consultation.